habi/acinar-analysis-manuscript/manuscript.md

 Even though we did not aim to assess the number of acini in this manuscript, calculating this number helps to validate our assessment and helps us to collate the data that can be derived from our stereological analysis to prior results.

 Based on the acinar and parenchymal volume we calculated the number of acini and were able to verify the previously reported results to lie within our margin of error at days 4 and 60 (Barré et al: 6236 ± 497 acini and 5612 ± 547 acini, respectively).
-As shown in figure @fig:07, our values $\pm$ their standard deviation are overlapping the previously found values, even though we generally see a trend that the number of acini seems to decrease during lung development.
+As shown in figure @fig:07, our values ± their standard deviation are overlapping the previously found values, even though we generally see a trend that the number of acini seems to decrease during lung development.
 This might be due to fusing of several acini to one or simply because we missed some acini in the analysis of the large datasets.

 ![Plot of the estimated number of acini.